A Travel Price Comparison for Families, Couples, and Backpackers Mykonos vs. San Remo for Food, Nightlife, Old Town, and Couples

 San Remo

-San Remo has a variety of shopping areas worth visiting.
+San Remo is a great destination for shopping.
 There are local and international brands as well as a shopping mall and outlets where you can enjoy shopping.

 Is Mykonos or San Remo Better for Families?